 Incident Response.
 Should you have already discovered a possible data incident at your business or organization, Susan can direct forensic investigation of the situation under the privilege and work product protections.
 Among the other matters Susan can handle for you in this realm:

 Third Party Vendor Relationships.
 Outsourcing business functions as well as engaging in cloud service providers has become commonplace during the pandemic.
 Before engaging in a contractual relationship with a third party vendor wherein personal information of a customer, client or patient is to be shared, it is important to confirm that appropriate data protections and privacy policies are followed by the vendor.
-The checklist of items below is an example of factors that can impact the Third Party Vendor relationship.
+This checklist contains a summary of factors that can impact the Third Party Vendor relationship.
 Susan can advise on your specific third party vendor relationship and the applicable laws as well as help you negotiate appropriate protections in your contract.

 This website provides general information about legal issues and developments in the law.
 Such materials are for informational purposes only and may not reflect the most current legal developments.
 These informational materials are not intended, and must not be taken, as legal advice on any particular set of facts or circumstances.
 You need to retain an attorney for advice on specific legal issues.